MITHaystack/MIPS/README.rst

 straightforward optimization and design tradeoffs to be evaluated for IS radar performance metrics (e.g. SNR, measurement speed, estimation errors, etc).

-For incoherent scatter radar (ISR) applications studying the near-Earth space environment, the instrument design parameter space for a modern Geospace Radar is very large.
+For incoherent scatter radar (IS radar) applications studying the near-Earth space environment, the instrument design parameter space for a modern Geospace Radar is very large.
 Particular areas of design freedom include transmitted waveforms (e.g. required bandwidth, center frequency, duty cycle), array